gmoirod/anchore_ui/README.md

 ## Features

-* Integrate anchor analysis results and evaluation by tag
+* Integrates anchor analysis results and evaluation by tag
-* Display trend over time for a given tag
+* Displays trend over time for a given tag
-* Display statistics (severity, packages) for a given tag
+* Displays statistics (severity, packages) for a given tag
-* Export vulnerabilities to excel files
+* Exports vulnerabilities to excel files

 ## Install guide